rte-france/Grid2Op/docs/grid_graph.rst

 |grid_graph_1| |grid_graph_2|

-As you see, this action have for effect to split the substation 4 on 2 independent buses (one where there are the two red powerline, another where there are the two green)
+As you see, this action have for effect to split the substation 4 on 2 independent buses (one where there are the two red powerlines, another where there are the two green)

 .. note::

     On this example, for this visualization, lots of elements of the grid are not displayed.
 This is the case for the load, generator and storage units for example.

-    For an easier to read (and to get! ) representation, feel free to consult the :ref:`grid2op-plot-module`
+    For an easier to read representation, feel free to consult the :ref:`grid2op-plot-module`

 .. _graph2-gg: